a1v0/a1v0.de/README.md

     - Custom font takes ages to load (there's a warning about this at the build stage, but that might just be a bug from the deprecated `pages` router of Next)
 11. Update blog post about rendering Markdown in Next, given that Contentlayer is dead
 12. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown
+13. Investigate [`next-sitemap`](https://www.npmjs.com/package/next-sitemap) for use as a better sitemap generator than my own file